 Away from the pitch, Kreilach’s impact also extended out to the residents and communities of RSL.
 He maintained a strong presence and involvement in community advocacy, always willing to participate in or spearhead the club’s community support and outreach efforts.
 And In 2022, he launched the “Kreilach Corner'' initiative, purchasing 100 RSL season tickets to be distributed each match to underserved children, a program the club still maintains each home game albeit now under a different name and banner.

-“He was always willing to participate in and complete whatever asks the Club requested of him both with the media as well as our various community initiatives, whether it was to help promote soccer and RSL or to provide help to people who needed it,” Fitz-Gerald concluded.
+“He was always willing to participate in and complete whatever tasks the Club requested of him both with the media as well as our various community initiatives, whether it was to help promote soccer and RSL or to provide help to people who needed it,” Fitz-Gerald concluded.

 “He loved our fans dearly, and it was his idea to create the Kreilach Corner as a way to bring kids to the game who maybe wouldn’t have a chance to come to games otherwise.
 And then once it was floated, the ownership group matched his contribution and we had corporate partners from around the community contribute to the cause as well, and it really is an amazing program that still happens to this day.
 Right up until the end, Damir almost always did everything with a smile, a sense of poise and calm, and was a truly great leader.”